Types of Appointments:

 We appreciate the benefit of continuity of care for patients and endeavour to maintain this wherever possible.

 DON'T FORGET TO REGISTER FOR ON-LINE ACCESS TO YOUR RECORDS

 It is surgery policy that all children under 16 years of age are highlighted by the reception team to the doctor so their phone consultation is prioritised or a face to face appointment directly offered.

 Children do not have to be accompanied by an adult.

-Sick or infectious patients will be asked to sit in a side room off reception - please notify reception of your arrival and they then can arrange for you to be seen as quickly as possible by the doctor eg. sickness and diarrhoea, infectious rashes.
+Sick or infectious patients, eg. patients with flu like illness, sickness and diarrhoea, infectious rashes, are asked to sit in a side room - please notify reception of your arrival and we can arrange for you to be seen as quickly as possible by the doctor

 You are entitled to arrange or ask for a chaperone to be present during intimate examinations.
 Please ask in advance, whenever possible, if you wish the practice to provide a chaperone.
 All staff have DBS checks undertaken.